Cyclobutadiene: Structure and reactivity

-The compound is the prototypical antiaromatic hydrocarbon with 4 π-electrons.
+The compound is the prototypical antiaromatic hydrocarbon with 4 π electrons.
 It is the smallest [n]-annulene ([4]-annulene).
-Its rectangular structure is the result of the Jahn–Teller effect, which distorts the molecule and lowers its symmetry, converting the triplet to a singlet ground state.
+Its rectangular structure is the result of a pseudo- (or second order) Jahn–Teller effect, which distorts the molecule and lowers its symmetry, converting the triplet to a singlet ground state.
 The electronic states of cyclobutadiene have been explored with a variety of computational methods.
 The rectangular structure is consistent with the existence of two different 1,2-dideutero-1,3-cyclobutadiene valence isomers.
 This distortion indicates that the pi electrons are localized, in agreement with Hückel's rule which predicts that a π-system of 4 electrons is not aromatic.

 In principle, another situation is possible.
 Namely, cyclobutadiene could assume an undistorted square geometry, if it adopts a triplet spin state.
+In this case the molecule will be aromatic in agreement with Baird's rule.
 While a theoretical possibility, the triplet form of the parent cyclobutadiene and its substituted derivatives remained elusive for decades.
 However, in 2017, the square triplet excited state of 1,2,3,4-tetrakis(trimethylsilyl)-1,3-cyclobutadiene was observed spectroscopically, and a singlet-triplet gap of EST = 13.9 kcal/mol (or 0.6 eV per molecule) was measured for this compound.